-The main purpose of the site-visit is to validate and substantiate the self-evaluation report findings and to seek evidence also in further documentation.
+The main purpose of the site visit is to validate and substantiate the selfevaluation report findings and to seek evidence also in further documentation.
 The review team would let the higher education institution know in advance what types of further documents should be provided on the spot.
 It may, however, also ask for additional documentation during the site-visit.

-6) Audit Panel Report
+3.6 Audit Report

-On the basis of the self-evaluation report and the site-visit, the review panel will write its report.
-A template of the report outline is attached to this document as Annex 1.
-The panel report shall be written in a manner that it is easy for an outside person to understand.
+On the basis of the self-evaluation report and the site visit, the Audit Panel will write its report.
+A template of the report outline is attached to this document as

+Annex 1.
+The audit report shall be written in a manner that it is easy for an outside person to understand.
 The report needs to be evidence-based and include appropriate information about all the MQA criteria for institutional audits.

-It is expected that within each section of the report, the review panel describes the situation, undertakes an analysis in terms of each criterion, and concludes with a final statement.
-In addition, the review panel should provide recommendations for improvement where necessary.
+It is expected that within each section of the report, the Audit Panel describes the situation, undertakes an analysis in terms of each criterion, and concludes with a final statement.
+In addition, the Audit Panel should provide recommendations for improvement where necessary.
 These recommendations should clearly refer to the analysis.
-At the end of the report, the review panel will provide a summative overview of the recommendations.
+At the end of the report, the Audit Panel will provide a summative overview of the recommendations.

-At the end of the site-visit, the review panel makes a brief presentation about its main findings to the higher education institution.
-The review panel will also summarise the next steps towards the approval of its report by MQA.
+At the end of the site visit, the Audit Panel makes a brief presentation about its main findings to the higher education institution.
+The Audit Panel will also summarise the next steps towards the approval of its report by MQA.
 The presentation is not meant to be a discussion.
 Hence, no questions or comments are allowed.
-The representatives of the higher education institution are invited to formally thank the review panel though.
+The representatives of the higher education institution are invited to formally thank the Audit Panel though.

-After the site-visit, the review panel will compile its draft report.
-This draft report will be shared with the higher education institution.
-The higher education institution has 10 days to check the accuracy of the report and to bring any factual mistakes to the attention of the review panel.
+After the site-visit, the Audit Panel will compile its draft audit report.
+This report will be sent to the higher education institution excluding the section about the Audit Panel's recommendation about accreditation.
+The higher education institution has 10 days to check the accuracy of the report and to bring any factual mistakes to the attention of the Audit Panel.
 However, apart from factual mistakes, the higher education institution cannot comment on the substance of the report or its findings.
-The review panel will correct potential mistakes within 10 days and send the final report to MQA.
+The Audit Panel will correct potential mistakes within 10 days and send the final report to MQA.